 MazatlanVisit.com - Everything you need to know about visiting and residing in Mazatlán Mexico!

-Mazatlán is both a colonial city and a beach resort tourist town with tens of miles of fabulous beaches and fantastic weather especially during the winter months!
+Mazatlán is a popular year-round tourist destination for Mexican travellers.
 From the beginning of November to the end of April, tens of thousands of tourists and snowbirds come from the United States and Canada.
-Mazatlán is also a popular year-round tourist destination for Mexican travellers.

 Mazatlán was founded on May 14, 1531 by 25 Castilians sent by Don Nuño de Guzmán, after founding Culiacán.
 So, Mazatlán is 491 years old in 2022!